 His mother’s face paled.
 “No,” she said.
 “Not him.”

 Looking up, his father stared at the ceiling for a second before resuming.

 “No, you don’t do that.
 Storan, he can’t do that.”

 “Who?
 Take lessons with Benard?
 Why not?
 He’s a Kasin hero.”
 His father shrugged.
 “Wasn’t he just granted a commission?
 Something about saving a fleet from some fire mages?
 Made First Lieutenant on the spot.
 They’ve been talking about that for days down at the dock office.”

-“That’s besides the point!
+“That’s beside the point!
 Your son cannot dance with that man!”